anithadamodaran/Grocery-Web-App/README.md

 Frontend:

-   Each component is a separate page or feature within the application.
+   1 Each component is a separate page or feature within the application.

-   HomeComponent: A welcoming page that shows a list of featured grocery items or promotions.
+   2 HomeComponent: A welcoming page that shows a list of featured grocery items or promotions.

-   LoginComponent: A page for user login.
+   3 LoginComponent: A page for user login.

-   SignupComponent: A page for user registration.
+   4 SignupComponent: A page for user registration.

-   GroceryItemsComponent: A page that displays available grocery items from the database.
+   5 GroceryItemsComponent: A page that displays available grocery items from the database.
-   CartComponent: A page that shows items the user has added to their cart and allows for checkout.

 User Authentication (Login/Signup)
    LoginComponent: Users log in with their email and password.

    SignupComponent: Users can register a new account by providing their name, email, and password.

    Upon successful registration, they are redirected to the login page.

 Display Grocery Items: